 Are You Ready For The Road?

 Most mechanical failures can be traced to neglected maintenance.
-For example, the U. S. Department of Transportation reports the leading cause of mechanical breakdown on our nation’s highways is overheating, a condition that is easily avoidable.
-Other deficiencies that are simple to detect include low antifreeze/coolant, worn or loose drive belts and defective cooling system hoses.
+For example, the U. S. Department of Transportation reports the leading cause of mechanical breakdown on our nation’s highways is overheating, an easily avoidable condition.
+Other deficiencies that are simple to detect include low antifreeze/coolant, worn or loose drive belts, and defective cooling system hoses.

 When you are paying over $3 a gallon you want to be able to use every drop.